Updated: Jun 7

 Being close to those dolphins was enchanting, but I was also casing the place to see if there was a way I could set them free.

 The beach was literally yards away and something seemed inherently wrong about these animated creatures with eyes that gleamed with intelligence and curiosity living in a grotty old building, putting on shows in a tiny pool.
-In the staff common room, where the teachers gathered in the evenings, we had a discussion about it.
+That same evening in the staff common room where the teachers gathered , we had a discussion about it.

-One contingent arguing that it was a horrible thing to keep wild animals captive, someone else commented that the dolphins couldn’t be released because they hadn’t learned to survive on their own.
+One contingent arguing that it was a horrible thing to keep wild animals captive.
+One commented that the dolphins couldn’t be released because they hadn’t learned to survive on their own.